matyasselmeci/hpc-annex/design-2.md

 in the context of trying to use the previous definition in the context of, say, the third or fourth slide of a talk.)

+(We could define an unqualified annex as "... to run jobs" and make an "HTCondor annex" an annex which ran HTCondor jobs, but that's probably more subtle than we need to be; we're not writing a paper, here.)

 ##### resource request
 By definition, the resources in an annex have already been leased.
 How does one obtain a lease to a resource?
 By asking for it; such a question